timJFrame/sei-project-1/README.md

 # ![](images/md/game-start.jpg)

 <li>From here the player needs to collect all the tokens on the board.
 If a player collects a green token the voldemort ghosts will begin to flash.
-When a ghost is flashing Harry won't lose any lives if he comes into contact with a ghost and is able to eat they ghost.
+When a ghost is flashing Harry won't lose any lives if he comes into contact with a ghost and is able to eat the ghost.
 This will send the eaten ghost back to its starting position.
 Also while a ghost is flashing its tracking function is disabled and they will only move in random movements.</li>

 # ![](images/md/eaten-green-token.jpg)

-<li>If a player collects all the tokens thet are shown the wining message and once the player clicks on the 'ok' button they are taken back to the animated gif on the landing page.</li>
+<li>If a player collects all the tokens thet are shown the winning message and once the player clicks on the 'ok' button they are taken back to the animated gif on the landing page.</li>

 # ![](images/md/player-wins.png)